 Whether you're fishing, rafting or hiking along the mighty Cattaraugus Creek, you will see some of the most spectacular scenery in Western New York.
 Please note, however, this can be a very dangerous place with large drop offs, vast wilderness, and sweeping currents.

 One of our most popular fishing destinations in Cattaraugus County is the Cattaraugus Creek, which borders our county on the north, and has been listed in the top 10 Steelhead Fishing sites by fishing magazines.
 Zoar Valley MUA features fishing opportunities on Holcomb Pond, Ross Pond, Cattaraugus Creek and the South Branch of Cattaraugus Creek.
 The Cattaraugus Creek and the South Branch are both trout streams, with steelhead.
 DEC also holds public fishing rights on Cattaraugus Creek downstream from Zoar Valley MUA.
-Several sections cross into Seneca Nation land, and there are private landowners, so you must know where you are going first.
+Several sections cross into Seneca Nation territory, and there are also private landowners, so you must know where you are going first.

 Adventure Bound onthefly - 716-217-4047 or AdventureBoundontheFly.com

 Sweetwater Fly Fishing Guide Service - 716-472-3934 or WNYFlyFishing.com